Dougley/Neko.js/README.md

 Version: 0.0.1

 ### Installation
-Installing the bot is simple, just `npm install` to install the dependencies.
-That's it.
+Installing the bot is simple, you'll just need to have [Node](https://nodejs.org/) installed and do `npm install` to install the dependencies.
+Also the bot requires [Redis](http://redis.io/) to run, so you'll need to install that to.

 ### Configuration
 You'll find a `config.example` file in the project root.
 Inside that file are all the expected configs: Email, Password, Servers, etc. Edit the settings with your bot's information and rename it to `config.json`.
 The only thing worth note here is the `server` value is the string of characters at the end of an invite link.